onexuan/android-ffmpeg/README.txt

+# NOTE!!!
+Here are our local changes.

+## ffmpeg/configure

+Before line 3093, add the following: pkg_config=../fake-pkg-config

+This alters ffmpeg source, but it'll allow the project to build.
+This was originally done with a patch, but didn't want to sort it out.

+## ffmpeg/libavutil/arm/intmath.h

+Remove broken comments towards the top.
+Looks like newer NDKs don't have issues.
+This file *may* be fine now that we've removed the configure patches, but would need to double-check.

+# TL Changes done

 This is a new android-ffmpeg project since it seems there were so many different ways of doing it, it was confusing.
 So here is my clean, easily